awslabs/amazon-dynamodb-tools/item_size_calculator/README.md

 # DynamoDB-ItemSizeCalculator

-> Utility tool to calculate the size of a DynamoDB items.
+> Utility tool to calculate the size of DynamoDB items.

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-Utility tool to gain item size information for DynamoDB JSON items to understand capacity consumption and ensure items are under the 400KB DynamoDB limit.
+Utility tool to gain item size information in Bytes for DynamoDB JSON items.
+This allows us to understand capacity consumption and ensure items are under the 400KB DynamoDB item size limit.

-DynamoDB SDKs cater for both DDB-JSON or Native JSON.
+DynamoDB SDKs cater for both DDB-JSON and Native JSON.
 This package can be used to calculate both.
-By default, it uses DDB-JSON but you can alter the methods to take Native JSON by passing a bool `true` value as a parameter to the method:
+By default, it uses DDB-JSON but you can alter methods to take Native JSON by passing boolean value `true` as a parameter to the method:

 ```js
 CalculateSize(item, true)